The information below provides employers with an overview of salary sacrifice including:

 Forgoing a cash benefit for a non-cash benefit reduces the amount of take home pay.
 Salary sacrifice arrangements can also lower the amount of tax and national insurance contributions deducted from the employee.
 In a CARE pension scheme, like the 2015 Scheme, pension benefits are built up on a year by year basis.
 Any change to a members salary in each year (such as salary sacrifice), will have an impact on the individuals gross pensionable pay.
 Entering into a salary sacrifice arrangement that reduces gross pensionable pay will mean that reduced benefits are built up for that period.
 In a final salary pension scheme, such as the 1995/2008 Scheme, salary sacrifice will not have an impact on the value of the individual's pension benefits if the member opts out of the salary sacrifice arrangement before retirement.
-You can find out more information on our salary sacrifice and the 2015 Scheme web page.
+You can visit our salary sacrifice and 2015 Scheme web page for more information.

 Impact of the new living wage